-Listed on the pages below is an outline of each track on all three Jam Track CDs that were included with your DVD set.
-Each track is listed out followed by a breakdown of the chords, progressions, key signature, and beats per minute (BPM).
-Following each track is a list of suggestions on what you can try soloing and improvisation-wise.
+Listed on the pages below is an outline of each track on all three Jam Track CDs followed by a breakdown of the chords, progressions, key signature, and beats per minute (BPM).
+Following each track is a list of suggestions on what you can try soloing and improvisation-wise over the chords and progressions.